nukopian/DBIx-Squirrel/README.md

 If the first result hasn't yet been fetched, it will be and the first result is fetched and cached.
 The cached value is returned.

+The result of the statement's execution will be returned.

 #### `iterate` (or `reset`)

     $itor_or_undef = $itor->iterate